mohamed20163858/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Portfolio: setup and mobile version skeleton
-> building the first 2 section of my personal porfolio for mobile devices.
+> building the first 2 sections of my personal porfolio for mobile devices. that was done by choosing [This Template](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=48%3A988) from [figma website](https://www.figma.com/files/recent?fuid=1117928134273947127) and exporting the necessary images from it and building my portifolio using html and css

 ## Built With